koosoli/XIAO-ePaper-Display-Board-EE03-ESPHome-Driver/README.md

 - multiple VCOM write variants

 Even with those probes, the tested board still reports zeroed device info and does not refresh the panel.

-## Notes

-- `secrets.yaml` is intentionally gitignored and should not be committed.
-- `build_log.txt`, `.esphome/`, and workspace files are also ignored for a cleaner upload.
-- The larger `xiao_test.yaml` expects extra assets if you want to use the full designer layout.